Caramel Corn Recipe: Your go-to recipe for buttery, crunchy, caramel-coated popcorn!

 Why is my Caramel Corn soft and chewy?

-Caramel corn will come out chewy if the caramel mixture isn’t boiled long enough or the popcorn wasn’t baked long enough afterwards.
+The caramel wasn’t boiled long enough or hot enough, or the popcorn wasn’t baked long enough.

 If You Love Caramel, You’ll Love These Treats!